 The development team does a lot of testing.
-We have a whole test suite that is run frequently every day on numerous platforms in order to exercise all code and make sure everything works as supposed.
+We have a whole test suite that is run frequently every day on numerous platforms in order to exercise all code and make sure everything works as expected.

 Any problem can be considered a bug.
 A weirdly phrased wording in the manual that prevents you from understanding something is a bug.
 A surprising side effect of combining multiple options can be a bug—or perhaps it should be better documented?
 Perhaps the option does not do at all what you expected it to?
-That's a problem and we should fix it.
+That is a problem and we should fix it.

 Due to the nature of different systems and funny use cases on the Internet, eventually some of the best testing is done by users when they run the code to perform their own use cases.

-Another limiting factor with the test suite is that the test setup itself is less portable than curl and libcurl so there are in fact platforms where curl runs fine but the test suite cannot execute at all.
+Another limiting factor with the test suite is that the test setup itself is less portable than curl and libcurl, so there are in fact platforms where curl runs fine but the test suite cannot execute at all.